 Wilderness expeditions are the backbone of the HMI Semester

-At HMI, wilderness expeditions are our medium for effecting personal growth in students.
-We spend a total of five weeks in the mountains of Colorado and canyons of Utah over the course of the semester on two or three wilderness expeditions.
-Early expeditions focus on building a foundation of wilderness, risk management, and leadership skills.
-As the semester progresses, students are given more autonomy, working up to the point where they are able to travel and make decisions independently of instructors.
+At HMI, wilderness expeditions help our students reach their full potential.
+We spend a total of five weeks in the mountains of Colorado and canyons of Utah on three wilderness expeditions backpacking, canyoneering, and backcountry skiing.
+Early expeditions focus on building a foundation of camping, wilderness risk management, and leadership skills.
+As the semester progresses, students are given more autonomy, working up to the point where they might travel and make decisions independently of instructors.
 Small expedition groups of 8-10 students and 3-4 instructors guarantee a powerful community and team dynamic.
-And the wilderness offers a chance for our students to unplug from technology and the typical stresses of high school life while connecting with their peers and instructors and reflecting on their home that they have–for now–left behind.
+The wilderness offers a chance for our students to unplug from technology and the typical stresses of high school life while connecting with their peers and instructors.

 1st Expedition (18-days): In the Colorado Rockies surrounding the Leadville campus, learn the basics of backpacking from setting up a tarp to cooking calzones on a one-burner stove to reading a topographic map.

-2rd Expedition (18-days): In the canyons of Utah, navigate through slot canyons, find water sources, and investigate an entirely different ecosystem.
+2nd Expedition (9-days): In the canyons of Utah, navigate through slot canyons, find water sources, and investigate an entirely different ecosystem.

 1st Expedition (12-days): In the canyons of Utah, learn the basics of backpacking in the canyons from navigational skills to cooking cinnamon rolls on a one-burner stove.